lucas-ferreira1/lucas-ferreira1/README.md

 📫 How to reach me

-Feel free to reach out via e-mail mailto:lucas.ferreira@poli.ufrj.br or on <a href = "https://www.linkedin.com/in/lucas-de-souza-ferreira">Linkedin!<\a>
+Feel free to reach out via e-mail lucas.ferreira@poli.ufrj.br or on <a href = "https://www.linkedin.com/in/lucas-de-souza-ferreira">Linkedin!